necrose99/EZ-Ebuild-Concept/README.md

 hopefully it helps inspire an ez-ebuilder IDE

-If you know not much in bash or python above hellow world.... and or dysleix SOB like me , programing a real son-of-a-Bi#t!@% ..
+If you know not much in bash or python above hellow world.... and or dysleix SOB like me , programing's a real son-of-a-Bi#t!@% .. being Dyslexic makes learning more about programing frustrating....
 As an IT security Admin I hate wating for packages I could use, like now, plus this would make Gentoo easier to port projects too sooner than latter